dask/dask-image/docs/quickstart.rst

 Dask Examples
 -------------
-We highly recommend checking out the dask-image-quickstart.ipynb notebook (and any other dask-image example notebooks) at the dask-examples repository.
+We highly recommend checking out the image-processing.ipynb notebook in the ``applications/`` folder of the dask-examples repository:
-You can find the dask-image quickstart notebook in the ``applications`` folder of this repository:

 https://github.com/dask/dask-examples